fluderm/PyBulletPerAct/README.md

 * If you want to apply a reinforcement learning pipeline you should modify the reward functions in the [file](https://github.com/fluderm/PyBulletPerAct/blob/main/panda_gym/envs/tasks/pick_and_place.py).
-However, we would like to point out that reinforcement learning is very time and computing power consuming, and it's worthwhile investigating alternative approaches (e.g. PyBulletPerAct).
+However, we would like to point out that reinforcement learning is very time and power consuming, and it's worthwhile investigating alternative approaches (e.g. PyBulletPerAct).

 * In [Pybullet.py](https://github.com/fluderm/PyBulletPerAct/blob/main/panda_gym/pybullet.py), we